 Pages added in 2011

 In most situations, drivers license endorsements are used for granting you additional driving privileges without having you to apply for a different type of drivers license.
-Most of the new Jersey driver's license endorsements apply to commercial drivers licenses and thus won't be useful to those who currently hold a regular class C license.
+Most of the Ohio driver's license endorsements apply to commercial drivers licenses and thus won't be useful to those who currently hold a regular class C license.
 However, there are exceptions to this trend, such as a motorcycle endorsement.
 A motorcycle endorsement can be added to any regular drivers license.

 In most situations, drivers license endorsements are used for granting you additional driving privileges without having you to apply for a different type of drivers license.
-Most of the North Carolina driver's license endorsements apply to commercial drivers licenses and thus won't be useful to those who currently hold a regular class C license.
+Most of the Pennsylvania driver's license endorsements apply to commercial drivers licenses and thus won't be useful to those who currently hold a regular class C license.
 However, there are exceptions to this trend, such as a motorcycle endorsement.
 A motorcycle endorsement can be added to any regular drivers license.

 In certain cases, the Department of Transportation may be forced to put a restriction onto your Pennsylvania drivers license.
 License restrictions limit your driving privileges to operating a vehicle when certain conditions are met.
 Most of the Pennsylvania driver license restrictions are health related, although we can distinguish a number of junior license restrictions that apply to drivers who receive a license before they reach the age of 18 years.
 Pennsylvania junior drivers license restrictions are automatically removed from the license once the licensee reaches the age of 18.
 If you need help with a specific Pennsylvania license restriction code, please contact the PennDOT directly.